William K. Van Allen

 In subsequent years, Van Allen developed a strong corporate practice with clients such as the Cato Corporation, Wrenn Brothers and North Carolina National Bank.
 He also had an exemplary career in public service serving on the Board of Visitors of Johnson C. Smith University, the Mint Museum of Art, the United Way, the Mercy Hospital Foundation, and the UNCC Foundation.
 He also chaired the Charlotte Symphony League.
 In recognition of the tremendous civic and cultural contributions made by the Van Allens, the firm has named its annual award for pro bono work and civic accomplishment as the “Sally and Bill Van Allen Public Service Award.”

 Bill Van Allen died on February 3, 2011, at the age of 96.
-He is survived by Sally, his wife of 66 years, three sons, and eight grandchildren.
+He was survived by Sally, his wife of 66 years, three sons, and eight grandchildren.
 A ceremony was held in Mr. Van Allen's honor on November 10, 2011 at the Mecklenburg County Courthouse.
 Sally Van Allen and other family members were in attendance, as well as his close friends and colleagues.
 The Resolution and Memorial in honor of Mr. Van Allen was filed with Mecklenburg County and can be viewed in its entirety here.
 An audio recording of the ceremony can be found here.